-When basal joint arthritis occurs, the grip begins to weaken as pain in the joint increases, making life difficult for sufferers.
+When basal joint arthritis occurs, the grip begins to weaken as pain in the joint increases, making life difficult for those suffering from this condition.
 The CMC joint is the victim of significant wear and tear due to the unique movement and frequent use of the thumb.
-That’s why people can develop arthritis here, even if they don’t have it in the rest of the body.
+That’s why people can develop arthritis in this spot, even if they don’t have it in the rest of the body.

 Symptoms and Causes of Degenerative Basal Joint Arthritis

 Symptoms of basal joint damage and thumb osteoarthritis may include:

 - Tenderness at the base of the thumb.

 - Swelling at the lower part of the thumb where it joins the palm.